Have you discovered what the best dog food for senior dogs is? If you haven’t I assume you’re hoping I will reveal the brand…right?

 How I discovered Lily’s Kitchen

+Let me start by saying, I am not recommending you start feeding your dog this brand, this is just what I feed mine.
+It’s also only available in the UK except through Amazon but it’s very expensive.
 I started my search for Jack’s new food in a pet supply store, reading the ingredients on every single bag and can of dog food.
 I do mean that literally.
 I read those from pet food companies I knew had poor quality ingredients, to the brands I had heard were excellent.

 I was sure I would end up with one of the brands considered “excellent” but I read the poor quality brands anyway, just out of curiousity.
 Imagine my surprise to find how low down the list anything resembling a real food was on the great brands!!
 I felt things were not looking good.
 How could I buy a dog food I wasn’t happy with, knowing what I know?